William Harrison Binnie: Business career

 He currently owns the Wentworth By The Sea Country Club in Rye, once part of the Wentworth by the Sea Hotel in New Castle.

 In 2010, he formed New Hampshire 1 Network and, in 2011, he founded Carlisle One Media, acquiring television station WZMY for $9.25 million and renaming it WBIN.
 By late 2011, he had tripled the number of employees at the station, recruiting from CBS, ESPN, and local competitor WMUR.
 Also purchased were Vermont television stations WVBK and WVBQ and Nashua station WYCN.

-In May 2015, Bill Binnie won an award from the NH Preservation Alliance for his "rehabilitation and adaptive use" of the historic Walker School Building in Concord, NH, the site of the ratification of the US Constitution.
-Which "created a broadcast center for the state capital."

 Binnie has partnered with Jeff Shapiro in a bid for Nassau Broadcasting's radio stations in Northern New England, subject to bankruptcy judge and FCC approval.

-In 2017, WBIN-TV announced that it had sold its television broadcast rights for $68.1 million dollars.
+In 2017, WBIN-TV announced that it had sold its television broadcast rights for $68.1 million.
 WBIN-TV also entered into a channel-sharing sale of its remaining television license rights with a major television group.
 While the final sale figures were undisclosed, it is estimated that in total the station sold for nearly $100 million, nearly $90 million more than the $9.25 million originally paid by Binnie.

 Binnie is additionally involved in the revitalization of historic downtown Manchester buildings including the former Citizen's Bank Building on Elm Street and three buildings in Manchester's mill yard.